-Injecting botox into stomach does not promote weight lossJanuary 28th, 2013 in Other /
+Injecting botox into stomach does not promote weight lossJanuary 28, 2013 in Medicine & Health / Other

 Despite conflicting data in support of the practice, some overweight Americans looking for an easy fix have turned to gastric botox injections to help them lose weight.
 This month in Clinical Gastroenterology and Hepatology, the official clinical practice journal of the American Gastroenterological Association, researchers from the Mayo Clinic publish a definitive study finding that Botox doesn't promote weight loss.